AR-Rui-Aly/AR-Rui-Aly/README.md

 </div>

 <br>
-- 🌱 I’m currently learning modern Javascript, React building  projects, to solidify my knowledge  in front-end...
+- 🌱 I’m a frontend  modern Javascript developer, currently building projects in React.js and more...